Justin Nicolino: Miami Marlins

 On November 19, 2012, the Blue Jays traded Nicolino, Adeiny Hechavarria, Henderson Álvarez, Yunel Escobar, Jeff Mathis, Anthony DeSclafani, and Jake Marisnick to the Miami Marlins in exchange for Mark Buehrle, Josh Johnson, José Reyes, John Buck, and Emilio Bonifacio.
 On January 29, 2013, Nicolino was named number 72 on MLB's Top 100 Prospects list.
-He began the 2013 season with the Jupiter Hammerheads of the Class A-Advanced Florida State League (FSL).
-After pitching to a 5–2 record with a 2.23 ERA, and being named a FSL All-Star, he received a promotion to the Jacksonville Suns of the Class AA Southern League in July.
+He began the 2013 season with the Jupiter Hammerheads of the High–A Florida State League (FSL).
+After pitching to a 5–2 record with a 2.23 ERA, and being named a FSL All-Star, he received a promotion to the Jacksonville Suns of the Double–A Southern League in July.
 Pitching for Jacksonville in 2014, Nicolino had a went 14–4 with a 2.85 ERA in 28 starts, and was named the Marlins' Minor League Pitcher of the Year.
-After the 2014 season, the Marlins added Nicolino to their 40-man roster to protect him from the Rule 5 draft.
+On November 20, 2014, the Marlins added Nicolino to their 40-man roster to protect him from the Rule 5 draft.

-Nicolino began the 2015 season with the New Orleans Zephyrs of the Class AAA Pacific Coast League.
+Nicolino began the 2015 season with the New Orleans Zephyrs of the Triple–A Pacific Coast League.
 The Marlins called up Nicolino for his first major league start on June 20, 2015, taking the rotation spot of Tom Koehler.
 He pitched 7 shutout innings, giving up 4 hits and 2 walks, with 2 strikeouts.
-He was optioned back to Class AAA on June 30, 2015.
-He finished the season 5-4 with a 4.01 ERA in 12 starts for the Marlins.
+He was optioned back to Triple–A on June 30.
+He finished the season 5–4 with a 4.01 ERA in 12 starts for the Marlins.
 He struck out 23 in 74 innings.

 In 2016, Nicolino pitched in 5 games out of the bullpen, while starting 13 for the Marlins.
-He finished with a 3-6 record and a 4.99 ERA on the season.
+He finished with a 3–6 record and a 4.99 ERA on the season.

 In 2017, Nicolino was placed on the disabled list on May 30 with a contusion on his left index finger.
 Nicolino pitched in 12 games out of the bullpen, while starting 8 for the Marlins.
-He finished with a 2-3 record and a 5.06 ERA on the 2017 season.
+He finished with a 2–3 record and a 5.06 ERA on the 2017 season.

-In his career with the Marlins, Nicolino, was 10-13 with a 4.65 ERA in 50 games, including 33 starts, and in spring training in 2018 with the Marlins he had a 5.23 ERA in five games.
+In his career with the Marlins, Nicolino, was 10–13 with a 4.65 ERA in 50 games, including 33 starts, and in spring training in 2018 with the Marlins he had a 5.23 ERA in five games.

 Cincinnati Reds

 On March 25, 2018, Nicolino was claimed off waivers by the Cincinnati Reds.
-Two days later, he was outrighted to Triple-A. He elected free agency on November 3, 2018.
+Two days later, he was removed from the 40-man roster and sent outright to the Triple-A Louisville Bats.
+In 25 games (24 starts) for Louisville, Nicolino compiled a 6–6 record and 4.69 ERA with 86 strikeouts across 134 1/3 innings of work.
+He elected free agency following the season on November 2.

 Minnesota Twins

-On February 6, 2019, Nicolino signed a minor league deal with the Minnesota Twins that included an invitation to spring training.
-He opened the 2019 season with the Rochester Red Wings.
-Nicolino was released by the organization on May 1, 2019.
+On February 6, 2019, Nicolino signed a minor league contract with the Minnesota Twins that included an invitation to spring training.
+He opened the season with the Triple–A Rochester Red Wings, posting a 5.12 ERA with 13 strikeouts in 4 games (3 starts).
+Nicolino was released by the organization on May 1.